List of Community characters: Pierce Hawthorne

 In season 2, Pierce becomes more agitated at the study group for leaving him out of their activities.
 He temporarily joins an elderly group of students who act like teenagers called the Hipsters to feel accepted ("Messianic Myths and Ancient Peoples").
 He breaks both of his legs in a trampoline accident after revealing a secret trampoline Jeff and Troy were hiding ("Aerodynamics of Gender").
 To move around, he buys himself an ineffective wheelchair powered by his breath, for which he claims to have outbid three hospitals.
 After this, he grows dependent on his painkillers and also becomes increasingly at odds with the study group because of the combination of his heartless behavior and their tendency to exclude him from their activities.
 He begins to play the role of the study group's villain, but both trends seem to subside when he comes to terms with the group after overdosing on his painkillers.
-These underlying tensions come to a head in "A Fistful of Paintballs", when it's revealed that the other members of the group secretly took a vote about whether they'd include him in the group next year, with only Annie voting to keep him in; by the end of "For a Few Paintballs More", while the other group members have reconsidered and are willing to let him back in the group, Pierce says he's not interested in staying with "whatever this is".
-He also tells the group that he assumes all of his relationships will end, so he continually tests and provokes people and why all seven marriages failed.
+These underlying tensions come to a head in "A Fistful of Paintballs", when it's revealed that the other members of the group secretly took a vote about whether they'd include him in the group next year, with only Annie voting to keep him in; by the end of "For a Few Paintballs More", while the other group members have reconsidered and are willing to let him back in the group, Pierce says he's not interested in staying with "whatever this is" and shocks them by walking out on them for (what seemed like at the time) good.
+Before this, he told the group that he always assumes people who have relationships with him will inevitably get sick of him, so he continually tests and provokes people to ensure he won't be destroyed emotionally when they leave him; all seven of his marriages followed this dynamic.
 He had never kept a group of friends at Greendale for longer than a semester (until he joined the study group).